How to Open a Michigan Dispensary (Step-by-Step)

 Real-World Impact: The CRA conducted over 500 compliance checks in 2024, suspending multiple licenses.
 Proper compliance systems aren't just about following rules—they protect your investment.

-Connecticut has established clear guidelines for cannabis advertising that require creativity and careful planning:
+Michigan has established clear guidelines for cannabis advertising that require creativity and careful planning:

 No advertising within 1,000 feet of schools, playgrounds, or childcare centers